Bashar403/BasharsBookstore/BasharsBookstore/README.txt

 1645
 Updated the Product class so Title, ISBN and Author are [Required], created a new migration (addValidationToProduct) and update the database

+1652
+Add Product to the Repository and updated it accordinly used the old repos as a template